mohmehdi/TestGit/README.md

-learning Git
-for colisions
-first collision
+a Git training place for noob's . goal >> handle collision.